List of FIFA country codes

-FIFA assigns a three-letter country code (more properly termed a trigram or trigraph) to each of its member and non-member countries.
+FIFA assigns a three-letter country code to each of its member and non-member countries.
 These are the official codes used by FIFA and its continental confederations (AFC, CAF, CONCACAF, CONMEBOL, OFC and UEFA) as name abbreviations of countries and dependent areas, in official competitions.

 FIFA member codes

 There are currently 211 FIFA members, each with its own unique country code: